 Can you cook the bone broth too long?

-You can.
-Cooking much longer than 2 hours in the Instant Pot can result in a bitter broth.
+Yes.
+Cooking much longer than 2 hours can lead to a bitter flavor.
 About 1 hour on high pressure works best.
-The broth can safely stay on the keep warm setting for a while after cooking.

 Why does my bone broth jiggle after chilling?

-That’s a good thing.
-The jiggle means collagen from the bones has transformed into gelatin during cooking.
-Once reheated, the broth will return to liquid form.
+That’s a good sign.
+The gel texture means collagen has turned into gelatin during cooking.
+It will return to liquid when reheated.

 Can I make this in a slow cooker instead?